Ceci07/porefile/README.md

                                   processed as a different barcode.
     --noNanoplot                  Set this flag to avoid QCheck sub-workflow.
     --noSpeciesPolishing          Avoid the polishing sub-workflow.
-    --lowAbundanceThreshold       The threshold of total abundance (counts) to be considered as "low", and which the pipeline will try to re assign.
+    --lowAbundanceThreshold       The threshold of total abundance (from 0 to 1) to be considered as "low", and which the pipeline will try to re assign (default: 0).

 Container options (note single dash usage!):